daweifeng/covid-globe/README.md

 </div>

 ## Multifingers support

 This app natively supports multifinger gestures.
 You can pinch your screen to zoom in and out.

 ## Data

 The time series Data is auto collected every day at 00:01(UTC) from

 <a href="https://github.com/CSSEGISandData/COVID-19">COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University</a>

 Collected data is parsed and stored on my own MongoDB cluster.

+**Note: On March 10, 2023, the Johns Hopkins Coronavirus Resource Center ceased its collecting and reporting of global COVID-19 data.
+Covid-globe will only display data by March 10, 2023**

 ## API